Puyallup father, brothers accused of destruction, violence in U.S. Capitol insurrection

 - Parading, demonstrating or picketing in a Capitol building.

 Nine other Washington residents have been charged for their alleged involvement in the Jan.
-6 Capitol riots, including Proud Boys leader Ethan Nordean, who was among the planners of the attempted insurrection and faces a charge of sedition for allegedly attempting to overthrow the U.S. government.
+6 Capitol riots, including Proud Boys leader Ethan Nordean, who faces a sedition charge for allegedly trying to overthrow the U.S. government as one of the planners of the attempted insurrection.